afiqharith/social-distancing-violation-system/README.md

   <img src="images/SoDV.png">
 </div>

-# 🚶‍♂️ Social Distance using pre-trained YOLOv3 model (SoDV)
+# 🚶‍♂️ Social Distance Violation Detection using pre-trained YOLOv3 model (SoDV)

 The initial idea of this project is to use MobileNet SSD with Caffe implementation as the person detection algorithm.
 After I've finished my [Final Year Project](https://github.com/afiqharith/Social-Distancing-and-Safety-Violation-Alert-ROI-MobileNetSSD-FYP) in July 2020, I decided to further improve the detection algorithm by using YOLOv3 to increase the accuracy.
 </br>